Chairs

 Mark J. Bittle, DrPH, MBA

-Mark Bittle is the Chair of the schoolwide Doctor of Public Health (DrPH) program and a senior scientist in the Department of Health Policy and Management.
+Mark J. Bittle is a Bloomberg Centennial Teaching Professor and Chair of the schoolwide Doctor of Public Health (DrPH) program and faculty in the Department of Health Policy and Management.
 He also serves as director for the School's Master of Health Administration and the Master of Applied Science in Population Health Management.
 His work focuses on the organizational and management factors that influence physician alignment and managing change in complex organizations.

 Marie Diener-West, PhD